xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

   </a>
 </div>

-Outside etween sets, a heated argument began over whether The Beatles or Sematary were more influential.
+Outside between sets, a heated argument began over whether The Beatles or Sematary were more influential.
 As Gutless prepared to play, the pit offered a far more effective way to settle it.

 ![semataryvsbeatles](/images/semataryvsbeatles.JPG)